rocket7642/CSS143B/homework/homework1/problem_1/readme.md

 - Searching 9 in array [1, 3, 6, 8, 9] should return 4.
 - Searching 7 in array [1, 3, 6, 8, 9] should return -1 because 7 is not found in this array.

 You may pick the assumption whether the input array is in ascending or descending sorted order and please indicate your assumption in comments.
+Your test can assume input array is correctly sorted.

+If there's duplicated numbers in the array, you can choose how the search code behaves.
+Returning the first found index is OK.

 Binary search was discussed in class as part of the search problem.
 If you need help, [here](https://www.geeksforgeeks.org/binary-search/) is a good start.
 Note that binary search can be implemented with or without recursion.
 If you are comfortable with recursion already, feel free to use it.
 Otherwise for-loop would do just fine.